-- Visiting Assistant Professor positions These often result from faculty resigning during the spring semester, which does not leave enough time for a full Assistant Professor search.
-Sometimes, a visiting position can eventually turn into a permanent position. - Post-doc Historically for Statistics, there have not been many of these.
-However, they are becoming more common now. - Don't graduate!
+• Visiting Assistant Professor positions - These often result from faculty resigning during the spring semester, which does not leave enough time for a full Assistant Professor search.
+Sometimes, a visiting position can eventually turn into a permanent position.

+- Post-doc Historically for Statistics, there have not been many of these.
+However, they are becoming more common now.
+An example of a UNL PhD alumnus who took advantage of a post-doc is Pavel Chernyavskiy (see guest speaker video). - Don't graduate!
 One can sometimes spend another year as a student, if funding is available.
 This can be a reasonable choice as long as a student has not already spent too much time in graduate school (PhDs should be obtainable within 6 years of being in a Statistics program).